Outerstring graphs are $\chi$-bounded: Introduction

-\begin{corollaries} One immediate consequence of our present result is that intersection graphs of grounded families of compact arc-connected sets in the plane are $\chi$-bounded, because each such set can be approximated by a grounded curve.
-This improves the result of Laso\'n et al.\ \cite{LMPW} for simple grounded families of such sets.
-Another consequence is that intersection graphs of families of curves with the property that there is a straight-line intersecting every curve in the family in exactly one point are $\chi$-bounded.
-Indeed, we can independently color the parts of curves lying on each side of the line, and then, for the entire curves, we can use the pairs of colors thus obtained.
-This together with a standard divide-and-conquer argument implies that intersection graphs of $x$-monotone curves with bounded clique number have chromatic number $O(\log n)$, which yields an alternative proof of the result of Fox, Pach and Suk \cite{FPS13} that $k$-quasi-planar simple topological graphs with edges drawn as $x$-monotone curves have $O(n\log n)$ edges.
+An easy consequence of our present result is that the class of intersection graphs of curves each crossing a fixed straight line in exactly one point is $\chi$-bounded.
+Indeed, we can color the parts of curves lying on each side of the line independently, and then we can color the entire curves using the pairs of colors obtained on the two sides.
+This and a standard divide-and-conquer argument imply that intersection graphs of $x$-monotone curves have chromatic number $O_\omega(\log n)$, which yields an alternative proof of the result of Fox, Pach, and Suk \cite{FPS13} that $k$-quasi-planar topological graphs in which every edge is drawn as an $x$-monotone curve have $O_k(n\log n)$ edges.

-By the same argument as it is used in \cite{SW13} for simple families of curves, we obtain the following: intersection graphs of families of curves with the property that one of the curves intersects every other curve in the family in exactly one point are $\chi$-bounded.
-If we were able to prove the same statement but with a relaxed condition---that one of the curves intersects every other in a \emph{bounded number} of points, then this would imply, by the argument in \cite{SW13}, the bound of $O(n\log n)$ on the number of edges of $k$-quasi-planar topological graphs in which any two edges cross a bounded number of times. \end{corollaries}
+By the same argument as is used in \cite{SW15} for simple families of curves, our present result has the following corollary: the class of intersection graphs of curves all of which intersect a fixed curve $c_0$ in exactly one point is $\chi$-bounded.
+In the follow-up paper \cite{RW-inpress}, we prove the following generalization: for every integer $t\geq 1$, the class of intersection graphs of curves all of which intersect a fixed curve $c_0$ in at least one and at most $t$ points is $\chi$-bounded.
+Then, in \cite{RW-inpress}, we use that generalization and a reduction from \cite{FPS13} to obtain the bound of $O_{k,t}(n\log n)$ on the number of edges of $k$-quasi-planar topological graphs in which any two edges cross at most $t$ times.
+The aforementioned generalization depends on the result of the current paper, which serves as the base case for induction.
+We refer the reader to \cite{RW-inpress} for more details.